Sharma S. Health care for India’s 500 million: the promise of the National Health Protection Scheme. Harvard Public Health Review. Fall 2018;18.

 India is the world’s second most populous nation with an estimated 1.27 billion inhabitants.
-In 2018, the Indian economy is estimated to be the seventh-largest in the world by nominal GDP and the third-largest in purchasing power parity (PPP) terms.
-Although robust economic growth over the past two decades have contributed to a decline in mass poverty, gains in other indicators of “well-being” such as access to health care or education continues to lag behind.
+In 2018, the Indian economy was estimated to be the seventh-largest in the world by nominal GDP and the third-largest in purchasing power parity (PPP) terms.
+Although robust economic growth over the past two decades has contributed to a decline in mass poverty, gains in other indicators of “well-being” such as access to health care or education continue to lag behind.
 To address these “failures” the Indian government recently announced an unprecedented National Health Protection Scheme (NHPS), or in Hindi, the Ayushman Bharat Yojana (popularly known as “Modicare”), designed to provide health insurance coverage to roughly 100 million “poor and vulnerable families” (or an estimated 500 million individuals) through reimbursements.
 This paper provides an overview of this ambitious plan, in particular, its strengths and weaknesses and the complex economic and political challenges it faces.

 According to a recent report from the WHO (World Health Organization) and the World Bank (2017), more than half of the world’s more than 7.3 billion people do not have access to essential health services.
 Moreover, an estimated 800 million already financially vulnerable people spend at least 10 percent of their meagre household budgets on health care expenses either for themselves, their sick children or other family members.
 Often sudden and debilitating illness forces individuals and families to draw on their life savings, sell their assets, or borrow the needed funds — in the process comprising their futures and those of their families.
 The report notes that millions of families experience financial hardship every year because of “catastrophic expenditures” related to healthcare and about a 100 million people are pushed into destitution and “extreme poverty” because of the burden imposed by costly out-of-pocket health expenditures.1